IhateCreatingUserNames2/AuraX/readme.md

 ## BACKEND - Mycelial - Agency_Module.py

 The Default Config for the Agency Module(Mycelial network) is 2/1.
-It means it is producing only 2 paths, and 1 depth.
+It means it is producing only 2 STRATEGIES TO ANSWER THE USER REPLY and IT WILL SIMULATE 1 USER REACTION.
-It means that i may produce 2 answers with only 1 or 0 alternatives.

 If you increase depth, you should take in consideration that each Answer will generate X depth.

-The Agency Module votes for the best approach/answer.
+The Agency Module votes for the best strategy based on simulation depth.

 This can scale Usage ALOTTTTTTT. this is why this is set to 2/1.
 But Optimal use would be 5/5(5*5). but it means each Prompt will generate at least 25 LLM calls ONLY FOR THE AGENCY.